PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 6) Status

 The status of the message is displayed.

+It's possible to change the status of a message by clicking on the drop-down.
+After changing the status, a successful message is displayed "Update successful"

 It's possible to sort by status asc or desc and search by selecting the status through the drop-down, where all status are displayed.